Tiffilore/Monkey_Business/README.md

 ### Run

-#### Prerequisites
+#### Prerequisites [not tested yet, TODO]

 In addition to go,  the command `pdflatex` needs to be installed for creating pdfs.
+You can check whether `pdflatex` is installed by `which pdflatex`.

-For Ubuntu, this can be done by:
+For Ubuntu, the installation can be done by:

 ```sh
 sudo apt-get install texlive-base texlive-latex-extra
 ```

-You can check whether `pdflatex` is installed by `which pdflatex`.

 #### Run locally